alinaerf/garage/README.md

     bun install
     ```

-3.  **Install dependencies for PDF generation and ESLint/Prettier (if not already included as direct dependencies in `package.json`):
+3.  **Install dependencies for PDF generation and ESLint/Prettier (if not already included as direct dependencies in `package.json`):**
-    **
     While `jspdf` and `jspdf-autotable` are direct dependencies for the application's functionality, the ESLint/Prettier setup requires specific dev dependencies.

-    For PDF generation (usually direct dependencies):
+    For PDF generation (direct dependencies):

     ```bash
     npm install jspdf jspdf-autotable